Valkea/DE_bootcamp_project/README.md

 ### 8. Setup Looker

-Using the *BigQuery / daily_merged / Export / Explore with Looker studio*, one can finally build a new dashboard.
+Using the *BigQuery /* **daily_merged** */ Export / Explore with Looker studio* one can finally build a new dashboard.

-> Here is the dashbord I created for this project
+> Here is the dashboard I created for this project
 >
 > ![ecomix](medias/looker.jpg)
 >